 Keywords: Shared Decision Making, PSA, Prostate Cancer

-Dr. Matt T. Rosenberg discusses the logic behind Shared Decision Making and argues against the use of it when treating patients with Prostate Cancer
+Dr. Matt T. Rosenberg, MD, discusses the logic behind Shared Decision Making in prostate cancer treatments, and argues against when treating these specific patients.

 The Role Of Shared Decision Making in Prostate Cancer

 MATT.
 T. ROSENBERG: Shared care, this is something I have a tremendous passion about.
 You’ll notice the subtitle, An Efficient Use of Time or Another Exercise in Futility, all right?
 Let’s look at this.
 You’ll notice my title changed to a concerned doctor.